tikoflano/bareos/docs/manuals/source/DeveloperGuide/BuildAndTestBareos.rst

 and register it in ``CMakeLists.txt``.

-Systemtests
+System tests
 ~~~~~~~~~~~

+When creating system tests, please make sure that files being used in the
+system tests that are part of the Bareos repository will be linked instead
+of copied over.
+This makes sure that changes that are made when working on a
+system test are marked as changes in the original file.

-Systemtests use the locally compiled version of the Bareos daemons
+System tests use the locally compiled version of the Bareos daemons
-and run tests on them.
+and run tests directly without installation.

-The Bareos Systemtest approach is intended to substitute the older
+The Bareos system test approach is intended to substitute the older
 :ref:`DeveloperGuide/regression:Bareos Regression Testing` approach.